-From Pueblo Indian Trails to El Camino Real to the Santa Fe Trail, Santa Fe has been a sought after destination for centuries.
-Global Running Culture, a non-profit organization, is proud to present the third running of the Santa Fe to Buffalo Thunder Half Marathon, a unique athletic and cultural event.
+From Pueblo Indian trails to El Camino Real to the Santa Fe Trail, Santa Fe has been a sought after destination for centuries.
+Global Running Culture, a non-profit organization, is proud to present the fifth annual running of the Santa Fe Thunder Half Marathon, a unique athletic and cultural event.

-Race proceeds benefit Global Running Culture’s programs dedicated to bettering the lives of our next generation through the power of sports, including the Global Footprints – Project Kenya initiative, Fitness, Food & Fun Program at the Santa Fe and Pojoaque Boys & Girls Clubs and the Pojoaque Pueblo Wellness Center Indoor Soccer Camp.
+Race proceeds benefit Global Running Culture’s programs dedicated to bettering the lives of our next generation through the power of sports, including the Global Footprints – Project Kenya and Project Copper Canyon initiatives, and the Pojoaque Pueblo Wellness Center Indoor Soccer Camp.